Nima Leclerc

 #savethefrontline

 Co-founded a nonprofit with a team of Cornell alumni at the start of the COVID-19 pandemic to establish a distribution framework of PPE to healthcare workers and other first responders in New York City.
-Raised almost $350,000 for PPE and distribution costs and delivered nearly 95K supplies to those in need.
+Raised over $300,000 for PPE and distribution costs and delivered over 80,000 supplies to those in need.
 Established partnerships with local businesses in NYC to expedite distribution.
 Efforts were featured in several media outlets.

 CURB Peer Mentor, 2018-2019